Women-in-prison film: Asian films

-The abuse of Chinese women in Japanese detention or prisoner-of-war camps during World War II is depicted in a series of Hong Kong films.
-Prime examples include Bamboo House of Dolls (1973) with Birte Tove, and Great Escape from a Women's Prison.
-Comfort Women (1992) is based on real events.
-Chinese prostitutes are abducted by Japanese soldiers and used for brutal scientific experiments at the notorious Unit 731 medical camp.
+The abuse of Chinese women in Japanese detention or prisoner-of-war camps during World War II is depicted in a series of Hong Kong films, including Bamboo House of Dolls (1973) with Birte Tove, and Great Escape from a Women's Prison.
+Comfort Women (1992), which is based on real events, depicted Chinese prostitutes abducted by Japanese soldiers and used for brutal scientific experiments at the notorious Unit 731 medical camp.

 A Chinese Torture Chamber Story (1994) and its sequel are based on historical records of China's Qing dynasty.
-The topic of sex "is usually considered taboo in traditional Chinese society", which makes the film industry scandalous and frowned upon by many.
+The topic of sex was usually considered taboo in traditional Chinese society, which makes the film industry scandalous and frowned upon by many.

-One of the very early examples of the genre in Japan began with Death row Woman, a noir drama made by the master of J-horror Nobuo Nakagawa in 1960, although the plot doesn't focus entirely inside of the prison.
-After, the women prison films are often made into a series based on popular characters from manga comics such as Prisoner Maria and the Joshu Sasori series, most known by the Meiko Kaji films.
-Many Japanese films include themes of vengeance and retribution with a heroine who take revenge against the drug or prostitution syndicates responsible for her incarceration.
-In the film Female Convict 701: Scorpion, the audience "can see a story of Japanese women in captivity, with lots of very life-like scenes" because Japanese directors desire to produce "natural looking stories" to enhance the reality of the situation.
-Many Japanese films contain these "natural looking stories" because they were based on life events, such as the internment camps.
+One of the very early examples of the genre in Japan is Death Row Woman, a noir drama made by the master of J-horror Nobuo Nakagawa in 1960, although the plot doesn't entirely take place inside a prison.
+Later WiP films were orften adaptations of popular manga, Prisoner Maria and the Female Prisoner 701: Scorpion series of films starring Meiko Kaji.
+Many Japanese films include themes of vengeance and retribution with a heroine who takes revenge against the drug or prostitution syndicates responsible for her incarceration.
+The film Female Prisoner 701: Scorpion depicted "a story of Japanese women in captivity, with lots of very life-like scenes" due to the director's desire to produce "natural-looking stories" with an enhanced sense of reality.

 Sub-genres

-The "jungle prison" subgenre has films set in fictional Banana republic nations run by corrupt dictators in either South America or Southeast Asia.
-The majority of these were filmed in the Philippines where production costs are low.
+The "jungle prison" subgenre has films set in fictional banana republics run by corrupt dictators in either South America or Southeast Asia.
+The majority of these were filmed in the Philippines, where production costs are low.
 Here, a group of nubile prisoners are herded together in a stockade prison camp and used as slave labor, doing tasks such as cutting sugar cane or digging in a quarry.
 These films usually involve a revolution subplot with political prisoners freed by other inmates in a climactic raid where the villains are killed.
 Actress Pam Grier starred in several Filipino jungle films such as Roger Corman's The Big Doll House and its sequel The Big Bird Cage, plus Women in Cages, and Black Mama White Mama (story co-written by Jonathan Demme).